info@grayfoximages.com

 Utilities

 Over time, a number of utility programs have proved valuable in workflow related tasks.
 They assist in automating and batching processing steps that would otherwise be tedious if performed manually one at a time.
-A select set is listed below.
+A select set currently in use is listed below.

 • Filezilla - a freeware file transfer program maintained by Mozilla.
 Used to upload web pages to a server.